pushpullleg/renaissance-learning-agent/README.md

 ---

 Thanks for checking out this POC.
-If you adapt it for other educational initiatives, please credit the original Renaissance EdTech + MKTBA Hackathon submission. 🎓
+Feel free to adapt it for your use.